HomeMy WebLinkAbout1935-12-27 Planning Board Meeting

 teristics of Lexington is open to discussion and will receive further

-study by the Board..
+study by the :Board .

-Circumferential Highnray Regional Committee, representatives of the
+Circumferential Highway Regional Committee , representatives of the

-times referred to as the new noute 128), as well as its protection
+times referred to as the new noute 128) , as well as its protection

-from unnecessary intrusion by connercial enterprises.
+fro" unnecessary intrusion by cornercial enterprises.
 Definite

 recommendations have been prepared and will be forwarded to the State